poking123/Spring2020/Lab 1- SQL/lab1_sql.md

 ## Setting up the database schema

-**Getting the schema**:  We've defined the TPC-H database schema for you, which you should.
-The schema represents a repositories of orders for speicifc parts.
-It recordes the customers placing the orders along with their info (nation and region) as well as the suppliers that provided the parts of a given orders (along with information for each supplies such as the its nation).
+**Getting the schema**:  We've defined the TPC-H database schema for you, which you should setup on your local vertica engine.
+The schema represents a repositories of orders for speicifc parts provider by suppliers.
+It recordes the information about customers placing the orders (customer table), suppliers that provided the parts (table supplier) and demographis for them (nation and region tables).
+The part table provides info for the parts and the orders table info for orders (customer, time, etc).
 This is a data analytics star-based schema with the lineitem table being the fact table that captures the relationship between orders, parts and suppliers.
-It also stores information about the supplies of these lineitems.
 To get the schema, go [here](https://github.com/COSI132a/Spring2020/blob/master/Lab%201-%20SQL/sample-data-tpch-schema.png).

-The schema represents a simple university.
-Each entity (student, professor, course, enrollment, teaching assignment) is represented by a relation (sometimes called a "table"), and most entities have an ID (for example, student's have a student ID field, `sid`).
+You can get the sql statement that generate the schema here [Schema SQL](https://github.com/COSI132a/Spring2020/blob/master/Lab%201-%20SQL/tpch.sql)

 **Writing your first query**: to get started, let's run a basic SQL query to list all the students in our university.
 On the right hand side of DB Fiddle, in the section labeled "Query SQL", enter the following: